Alternatives to grass lawns - Ground covers!

 If choosing ground cover like thyme or a traditional grass lawn, avoid chemicals.

-Whether you chose a ground cover like thyme or a more traditional grass, try to avoid introducing any chemical treatments or synthetic fertilisers.
+Whether you chose a ground cover like thyme or a more traditional grass for your yard, try to avoid introducing any chemical treatments or synthetic fertilisers.
 All too often our drive to have the greenest lawn on the street leads to creating an environment that is at best inhospitable and at worst uninhabitable to important local life such as birds, insects and earthworms.

 Ladybugs eat an average of one hundred aphids a day, making for an effective, inexpensive and environmentally-friendly insecticide, simply by providing a non-toxic landscape in which they can survive.
-Earthworms promote good aeration of the soil, allowing plants and ground covers to flourish.
+Earthworms promote good aeration of the soil, allowing plants and ground covers to flourish, and bees?
+Well, bees just bumble around, gathering, pollinating, and generally having a beelightful day!

 Toads feed on slugs, earwigs and other insects, but they will effectively be evicted by the use of pesticides.
 It is therefore good to think carefully about any garden’s layout in order to preserve our native animal species and keep diversity alive.
 If you're serious about having an Eco-friendly garden, also consider installing a Natural Swimming Pool or Plunge Pool!